rscircus/sensor-data-fusion-full-stack/README.md

 ![](./assets/kalman_2d.gif)

 PS: Numpy is bitch sometimes.
+However, I was able to reduce the prediction and update steps to few very readable lines, which made me happy. :blush:

 ### Moving 2D Gaussian